-Add Emojis to File & Folder names
+Add Emojis to File & Folder names in Windows 11/10 😊

-Normally, when you try to rename a drive, file, and folder in Windows, we get a message saying ‘A file can’t contain any of the following characters: \ / : * ? ” < > |’.
+Normally, when you try to rename a drive, file, and folder in Windows, you get a message saying ‘A file can’t contain any of the following characters: \ / : * ? ” < > |’.

-As you can see in the image below, you can use a combination of letters, numbers, and emoji.
+You can use a combination of letters, numbers, and emoji.
 When done, simply press Enter to save the new name.

 English is one of the most commonly spoken languages, but that’s not what unites us all.
 Rather, it’s the universal language of the emojis that binds us together.
 These picture characters appear more vibrant in their expression.
 As such, they’ve readily become popular worldwide.